danielpersia/danielpersia.github.io/_pages/about.md

 Danny began his career as a K-12 educator at the Boston Arts Academy, Boston's only full-inclusion public high school for the visual and performing arts.
 As a National Science Foundation Noyce Teaching Fellow, he led curriculum development for discrete mathematics and statistics, implementing Universal Design for Learning (UDL) and Growth Mindset to better engage artists through technology.
 In collaboration with Math for America, the Education Development Center, and the Institute for Advanced Study, Danny has contributed to a growing body of research on inquiry-based learning and learner-centered curriculum design.

 Trilingual in Spanish and Portuguese, Danny has long been an advocate for multilingual education.
 Through active collaboration with interpreters and deep engagement with Apple's accessibility features as a Creative, he has developed a toolkit for more inclusive instructional design.
 He holds a certificate in Teaching English Language Learners (TELL) from Boston College and has completed  coursework in Implementing Inclusive Education through Harvard's Graduate School of Education.
-He is currently a PhD candidate at Princeton University, where he also teaches Spanish and Portuguese.